Milwaukee is a hidden gem that often goes unnoticed by travelers, but those who take the time to explore it are in for a pleasant surprise.

 Stop 1:

 If you are an early riser, start with a coffee from Colectivo Coffee on the Lakefront.
-Either enjoy the patio, hang out inside (it’s an old water pump house station), or take your coffee to-go and stroll along the Lake Michigan lakefront for a little exercise.
+Enjoy the patio, hang out inside (an old water pump house station), or take your coffee to-go and stroll along the Lake Michigan lakefront for a little exercise.

 Stop 2: